Monopteryx

 Monopteryx is a genus of flowering plants in the family Fabaceae.
-It belongs to the subfamily Faboideae.
+It includes three species of trees native to the Amazon rainforest of northern South America, ranging through parts of Colombia, Venezuela, northern Brazil, and French Guiana.
+They grow in non-inundated lowland tropical rain forest on sandy soil.
+The genus belongs to subfamily Faboideae.
 Members of this genus produce hydroxypipecolic acids in their leaves.

 Monopteryx can be distinguished from other members of the Dipterygeae by the fact that:

 the two adaxial sepals are almost completely united and cover the floral bud.